bfut/fcecodec/python/README.md

 python -m pip install fcecodec
 ``

-Though `numpy` is not required, it is recommended
+Though `numpy` is not required, it is recommended.

 ``
 python -m pip install --upgrade numpy
 ``